see-mike-out/erie-documentation/docs/encoding/modulation.md

 order: 609
 ---

-For a synth tone, the modulator's pitch can be adjusted using `modulation` (FM) or `harmonicity` (AM) channels.
+For a synth tone, the modulator's pitch can be adjusted using `modulation` index (FM/AM) or `harmonicity` (AM) channels.

-Be careful using modulation and harmonicity channels because they give a sense of pleasantness of a sound, but the scale is not linear, rather periodic because they are reified using sine/cosine curves.
+The higher the `modulation` index is, the more warping the sound is.

+On the other hand, be careful using the `harmonicity` channel because it is not linear.
+An integer harmonicity value that provides a more harmonious sound than non-integer values.
+If you are familiar with harmony theory, multiples of `1`, `2`, `1.5`, and `1.33` work better in this order while multiples of `1.25`, `1.2` are not good.

 Both values must be greater than 0.

-## Modulation (index)
+## Modulation (index) for FM synth

-The `modulation` channel encodes the modulation index (= modulator's frequency / modulator's amplitude).
+The `modulation` channel for an FM synth tone encodes the modulation index defined as the ratio of modulator's amplitude to modulator's frequency.

-### `pitch` usage pattern
+### Usage pattern

 <code-groups>
 <code-group>